-An Email Address, in the case that a CPNS User does not own his/her MSISDN; and/or,
+An Email Address, in the case that a CPNS User does not own his/her MSISDN; or,

-An User ID that a CPNS Enabler would assign by operator’s policy.
+An operator may assign a User ID, if any of above two User ID is not appropriate.

 An example of a MSISDN is “82212345678” and also an example of an Email Address is jeonghoon@mail.co.kr.

-NOTE : A user may have multiple User IDs.
-For example, A CPNS User may register a MSISDN and an Email.

 End of changes